 From the preceding query results, note the Request ID of the query that you would like to investigate.

 Queries in the Suspended state are being queued due to concurrency limits.
 These queries also appear in the sys.dm_pdw_waits waits query with a type of UserConcurrencyResourceType.
-See Concurrency and workload management for more details on concurrency limits.
+For information on concurrency limits, see Performance tiers or Resource classes for workload management.
 Queries can also wait for other reasons such as for object locks.
 If your query is waiting for a resource, see Investigating queries waiting for resources further down in this article.